M3SOulu/SOSE2025_LeveragingNetworkMethodsForHublikeMicroserviceDetection/README.md

     - [HubJaccard_outgoing.csv](Results/RQ2/HubJaccard_outgoing.csv) Jaccard coefficient of agreement between the methods analyzing the outgoing connections
     - [HubJaccard_all.csv](Results/RQ2/HubJaccard_all.csv) Jaccard coefficient of agreement between the methods analyzing both the incoming and outgoing connections
   - [RQ3](Results/RQ3) Results for RQ3 (precision through manual validation)
-    - [ManualValidation.csv](Results/RQ3/ManualValidation.csv) Nodes detected as hub by at least one approach labelled as True (Hub), Infra (Infrastractural hub), or False (non-Hub)
+    - [ManualValidation.csv](Results/RQ3/ManualValidation.csv) Nodes detected as hub by at least one approach labelled as True (Hub), Infra (Infrastructural hub), or False (non-Hub)
     - [Precision.csv](Results/RQ3/Precision.csv) Precision of the hub detection approach calculated by considering IH as TP, FP, or ignoring them
 - [Scripts](Scripts) Scripts used to perform the study
   - [centrality.py](Scripts/centrality.py) Compute all the centrality metrics and clustering coefficient as well as make the comparison figure of degree and degree centrality, and all SDG figures